 - 1-2 pounds Cooked Chicken, chopped into medium size pieces

-- 1 pound Cooked Lo Mein Noodles (you can substitute with spaghetti noodles)
+- 1 pound Cooked Lo Mein Noodles

 - 2 Carrots, peeled and julienned

 - 1/2 head Cabbage, thinly sliced